 The fact is: lately I have been feeling so relaxed and well…happy!
 I used to be grumpy all the time, from stress and frustrations that were probably 99% work-related.
 Now that I have left my advertising job I feel like I took one massive weight off my shoulders!
 Sure, I still get grumpy sometimes and other times I lose my temper for little silly things, but I am also happy and excited about the future!
 I hope this feeling will last for a long time!

-I am not sure if I will have time to write another post before the new year: tomorrow I’ll be flying to Morocco and I will be there for a week.
+I am not sure if I will have time to write another post before the new year: tomorrow I’ll be flying to Marrakech for a week long holiday in Morocco.
 So I’m taking this opportunity to wish you all a fantastic 2015 in which all your dreams will come true!
 Here’s to a happy and exciting new year!

 Before I leave though, I want to share with you a recipe to make Reindeer Christmas Cupcakes.

-Perfect to keep your kids entertained on Boxing Day and this weekend.
-They are super easy to make and fun to decorate!
-I found the inspiration on Pinterest, where you will find lots more decorating ideas.
-The recipe from th Vanilla Cupcakes with Chocolate Buttercream is by Joy The Baker.
-I didn’t use all the frosting from the original recipe, so I had enough of it left over to ice a sponge cake.
+The recipe from the Vanilla Cupcakes with Chocolate Buttercream is by Joy The Baker.
+I didn’t use all the frosting from the original recipe, so I had enough of it left over to ice a this simple vanilla sponge cake.

 Makes 24 cupcakes